AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 - `nuxt-auth-utils` - set `NUXT_PUBLIC_IGNIS_AUTH` to `true | false`

 Default values are **false** (not included) for all optional modules.

-### I18N options

-- you can select default language locale via `NUXT_PUBLIC_IGNIS_I18N_LOCALE`
-- all `.json` files with messages in `@/i18n/locales` folder will be auto-scanned.
-- if [default config file](https://github.com/AloisSeckar/nuxt-ignis/blob/core/main/i18n.config.ts) is not suitable for your project, you may specify path to your own using `NUXT_PUBLIC_IGNIS_I18N_CONFIG`

-### Nuxt SEO usage notice

-If you allow `@nuxtjs/seo` module and also set `NUXT_PUBLIC_IGNIS_SSR=false`, modules from  Nuxt SEO pack  requiring SSR (`ogImage` and `schemaOrg`) will be disabled by default.
-You may still override this in your project's `nuxt.config.ts`, but it will produce warning on startup.

-If you set `ssr: false` directly in your project's `nuxt.config.ts`, modules mentioned above won't be disabled and you will get the warning, unless you turn them off manually.

 ## Optional features